jrandallclark/RestApp/README.md

 # RestApp
-Make a call to a REST endpoint which returns a list of crypto currencies
+Make a get request to a REST endpoint which returns a list of crypto currencies.
+Then make another post request to a dummy REST endpoint and vrify that data is transferred and things work